edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

         }
         ?>

-##### Special About text only visible for users with permission "permissionToUseContanctPage"
+The result: If you are not logged in your About Page should not display the text above.
+If you are logged in, the "Here are some details, ..." should be displayed.

+##### Change the access to contact and home screen
 Open the file controllers/SiteController.php
-Modify the function beaviors as follows:
+Modify the function beaviors() as bellow:

     public function behaviors()
     {
         return [
             'access' => [
                 'class' => AccessControl::className(),
-                'only' => ['logout','contact'],
+                'only' => ['logout','contact','index'],
                 'rules' => [
                     [
                         'actions' => ['logout'],